boecker-lab/gscm-supertrees/README.md

 Main API
 --------

-The main class in the GSCM library is **de.unijena.bioinf.gscm.algorithm.SCMAlgorithm*.
+The main class in the GSCM library is **de.unijena.bioinf.SCMAlgorithm*.
 It specifies the main API of all provided algorithm implementation.
 To run a algorithm just have to specify scorer(s) and input trees.